 •3 MEDIEVAL MOAT (my total time 0h51, this includes stops for photography; +-25m; 0 laps): See also walk 2 above, but walking inside the moat at least for me is the most spectacular experience you can have with these walls.
 If you have to choose, do this one.
 Start at either end, from Mandraki harbour (enter through something that looks like just a gate to a couple of tavernas) and walk counter-clockwise or close to Karetou gate and walk clockwise.
 You can also use a number of entries/exits directly from/to Old Town if you want.

 •4 MONTE SMITH (my total time 1h13, this includes stops for photography as well as the minimum of necessary sightseeing; +-55m; 1 lap): Another small stroll to do some essential sightseeing.
 I started just outside the Old Town, at d’Amboise gate and then walked basically south-west to find this hill.
 You can follow the street signs to the “Acropolis” if you want.
 Also equip yourself with the usual Rodos road map and you cannot go wrong.
 As you can see from the height difference, the “mountain” is not of the huge kind…

-•5 KÁLATHOS – LÍNDOS (my total time 2h30, this includes stops for photography and a small picnic; +277m -245m; 1 lap): This is basically walk 11 in /Graf/, I just strolled the extra couple of hundred meters from the bus stop in Kálathos.
+•5 KÁLATHOS – LÍNDOS (my total time 2h30, this includes stops for photography and a small picnic; +277m -245m; 1 lap): This is basically walk 11 in the 1st edition, walk 9 in the 2nd edition of /Graf/, I just strolled the extra few hundred meters from the bus stop in Kálathos.
 Similar walks are walk 8 in /Anderson/ and walk 13 in /Rochford/.

 Líndos is pleasant for refreshments before you stroll up the road to the bus stop.
 Notice the new ticket kiosk just across the main road.